 - With uber-like 3PL software, truckers and shippers are able to access accurate, real time pricing.

-- Built-in API map integration allows more efficient route planning and GPS directions.
+- Built-in API map integration allows more efficient route planning and up-to-date, driver-friendly GPS directions.

 - Backhaul planning is an integral part of the uberization of logistics.
 This software feature allows truckers to reduce deadhead as much as possible, so you can use your time driving and not searching for freight.